louking/contracts/docs/contract-admin-reference.rst

 Clicking the buttons at the top will take you to specific views or perform some action.

-   :New: takes you to :ref:`create-event-view`
+   :New: takes you to :ref:`create-sponsorship-view`

-   :Edit: (requires single selection) takes you to :ref:`edit-event-view`
+   :Edit: (requires single selection) takes you to :ref:`edit-sponsorship-view`

-   :CSV: download a csv file of the currently filtered events. **Note** only the displayed events will be downloaded,
+   :CSV: download a csv file of the currently filtered sponsorships. **Note** only the displayed sponsorships will be downloaded,
-      so if there are multiple pages of events, some may be missing.
+      so if there are multiple pages of sponsorships, some may be missing.

-The top row of controls provides a way to filter the table display down to only show the events which are in a particular race year, for a particular :term:`race <signature race>`, which are in one or more :term:`states <state>`, or are at one or more :term:`sponsor levels <sponsor level>`.
+The top row of controls provides a way to filter the table display down to only show the sponsorships which are in a particular race year, for a particular :term:`race <signature race>`, which are in one or more :term:`states <state>`, or are at one or more :term:`sponsor levels <sponsor level>`.